Sound server: Motivation

 Sound servers appeared in Unix-like operating systems after limitations in Open Sound System were recognized.
 OSS is a basic sound interface that was incapable of playing multiple streams simultaneously, dealing with multiple sound cards, or streaming sound over the network.

 A sound server can provide these features by running as a daemon.
 It receives calls from different programs and sound flows, mixes the streams, and sends raw audio out to the audio device.

 With a sound server, users can also configure global and per-application sound preferences.

 Diversification and problems

 As of 2012 there are multiple sound servers; some focus on providing very low latency, while others concentrate on features suitable for general desktop systems.
 While diversification allows a user to choose just the features that are important to a particular application, it also forces developers to accommodate these options by necessitating code that is compatible with the various sound servers available.
 Consequently, this variety has resulted in a desire for a standard API to unify efforts.

+In 2017, PipeWire began incorporating audio support, and would then go on to realize that unification for the most part.